William Medley

 William Francis Medley (born September 17, 1952) is an American prelate of the Roman Catholic Church.
-A former priest of the Archdiocese of Louisville, Medley has been serving as the bishop of the Diocese of Owensboro in Kentucky since 2009.
+A former priest of the Archdiocese of Louisville, Medley has been serving as the bishop of the Diocese of Owensboro in Kentucky since 2010.

 Biography

 Early life and education

 William Medley was born on September 17, 1952, in Loretto, Kentucky, to James Werner and Dorothy (née Hayden) Medley.
-Following his graduation from St. Thomas Seminary High School, he studied at Bellarmine College in Louisville, Kentucky, obtaining a Bachelor of Arts degree in philosophy and psychology.
-Medley earned a Master of Divinity degree from St. Meinrad School of Theology in St. Meinrad, Indiana.
+Following his graduation from St. Thomas Seminary High School in Louisville, he studied at Bellarmine College in Louisville.
+Medley received a Bachelor of Arts degree in philosophy and psychology from Bellarmine.

+Medley then entered the St. Meinrad School of Theology in St. Meinrad, Indiana, where he received a Master of Divinity degree.
 From 1974 to 1978, he served as a social worker for the Kentucky Department of Human Resources.

 Ordination and ministry

-On May 22, 1982, Medley was ordained to the priesthood for the Archdiocese of Louisville by Archbishop Thomas C. Kelly.
+On May 22, 1982, Medley was ordained to the priesthood for the Archdiocese of Louisville at the Cathedral of the Assumption in Louisville by Archbishop Thomas C. Kelly.
 He then served as associate pastor at St. Pius X Parish and as chaplain at Assumption High School in Louisville.
 In 1985, Medley became associate pastor at the Cathedral of the Assumption Parish in Louisville.

 In 1988, Medley was named administrator of St. Benedict Parish, St. Charles Borromeo Parish and Holy Cross Parish, all merged to form St. Martin de Porres Parish in 1990.
 He became director of the Office of Clergy Personnel in 1989, and served as rector of St. Joseph Proto-Cathedral (the original seat of the Archdiocese of Louisville) from 1993 to 2005.
 During Medley's tenure as rector, St. Joseph was elevated to the rank of a basilica and had its sanctuary renovated.

 Medley was named pastor of Mother of Good Counsel Parish in Louisville in 2005, and of Transfiguration of Our Lord Parish in Goshen, Kentucky, in 2007.
 In 2008, these two parishes were merged to form St. Bernadette Parish in Prospect, Kentucky, with Medley remaining as pastor.
 In addition to his pastoral duties, Medley also served as a member of the College of Consultors, the Priests' Council, the Planning Commission, the Priests' Health Panel, and the Priests' Personnel Board.
 He also served as president of the Bardstown/Nelson County Ministerial Association and on the Nelson County Human Rights Commission.